-2.2.18 The WNA found that approximately 152,500 tonnes54 of CDEW was produced in Medway in 2022 however, the data shows CDEW arisings to be highly variable which to some extent reflects construction activity in Medway55.
+2.2.18 The WNA found that approximately 152,500 tonnes62 of CDEW was produced in Medway in 2022 however, the data shows CDEW arisings to be highly variable which to some extent reflects construction activity in Medway63.
 Different types of CDEW require different forms of management.
-For example, hard inert56 materials (such as concrete, brick and road planings arising from demolition and road maintenance) can be recycled for use as an aggregate, while soft materials such as soils and sub-soils can be used in the restoration of minerals workings and in other engineering projects.
+For example, hard inert64 materials (such as concrete, brick and road planings arising from demolition and road maintenance) can be recycled for use as an aggregate, while soft materials such as soils and sub-soils can be used in the restoration of minerals workings and in other engineering projects.
 The non-inert component includes timber, plasterboard and plastics may be recycled if separated.
 Ultimately there is very little CDEW that cannot be recycled or recovered in some other way.

-2.2.19 An estimated breakdown of the overall CDEW waste stream into the main different types of waste is included in the WNA 2024 update report on CDEW Waste.
+2.2.19 An estimated breakdown of the overall CDEW waste stream into the main different types of waste is included in the WNA 2024 update report on CDEW Waste65.

-2.2.20 The WNA estimates that around 86% of CDEW arising in Medway is recycled or recovered which is well above the national target of 70% by 202057.
-Existing consented CDEW management facilities in Medway offer the following capacity:
+2.2.20 The WNA estimates that around 86% of CDEW arising in Medway is recycled or recovered which is well above the national target of 70% by 202066.